Mexico Field Trips, February and March 1980

 We

-said our good-byes & made our way to SAN PEDRO AMUZGOS, where -
+said our good-byes and made our way to San Pedro Amuzgos, where -

 Our